Diversity, equity, inclusion and belonging

 Understanding of Diversity

-The College of Arts and Sciences seeks to foster diversity and is commited to recruiting, retaining and providing resources for members of populations that have been under-represented in university education in the U.S. This goes beyond increasing the numbers of under-represented students, faculty and staff.
-We are committed to providing substantial curricular offerings, resources and programming that foregrounds the knowledge, perspectives, cultures and histories of marginalized communities.
-A truly diverse college culture and structure benefits all members of the university community and better serves our students so they can excel in an increasingly global and multicultural world.
+The College of Arts and Sciences seeks to foster diversity and is commited to recruiting, retaining and providing resources for members of populations that have been underrepresented in university education in the U.S. This goes beyond increasing the numbers of underrepresented students, faculty and staff; we are committed to providing substantial curricular offerings, resources and programming that foregrounds the knowledge, perspectives, cultures and histories of marginalized communities.
+A truly diverse college culture and structure benefits all members of the university community and better serves our students so that they can excel in an increasingly global and multicultural world.

 View the Recommendations for Action document from the College of Arts and Sciences Diversity Committee.